shabbyrobe/amiss/doc/mapper/types.rst

     useful when using Amiss with the Mongo extension, or when you are ok with storing a complex document as a serialised blob in a relational column (I am, sometimes).

-    The ``Embed`` type places additional requirements on the type name - it must be followed with the name of the class that is to be embedded, and an optional ``[]`` if the embedded value is  a collection.
-In the following example, we add a type handler for a type called "nest" that will embed one ``ArtistType`` object:
+    The ``Embed`` type requires the class name of the embedded object and, optionally, whether an array of objects is to be embedded.
+In the following example, we add a type handler for a type called "nest" and specify one field that embeds a single instance of an ``ArtistType`` object, and another that embeds a collection of ``ArtistType`` objects:

     .. code-block:: php